SIB-rennes/DataEtatBretagne-Front/apps/clients/apis-externes/README.md

 ```
 // without configuring providers
-import { dsApiModule } from 'ds-client';
+import { aeApiModule } from 'ds-client';
 import { HttpClientModule } from '@angular/common/http';

 @NgModule({
     imports: [
-        dsApiModule,
+        aeApiModule,
         // make sure to import the HttpClientModule in the AppModule only,
         // see https://github.com/angular/angular/issues/20575
         HttpClientModule